 Energy and motivation permitting, head up to Calton Hill to check out the view, watch the sunset, and take in some of the important monuments (like the National Monument of Scotland).

 If you haven’t done so already, be sure to catch some live music in one of the pubs tonight.
-Like so many cultures, music is deeply engrained in the fabric of Scottish society.
+Like so many cultures, music is deeply ingrained in the fabric of Scottish society.
 Nothing brings locals and backpackers together like a few pints and quality tunes.

 Off the Beaten Path in Edinburgh